Where to go shopping in Phuket?

-Shopping in Phuket plays a good part of a great holiday.
-It’s often more about entertainment and fun than real necessity and most of the time you don’t even buy anything.
-Phuket has a lot to offer to everyone andPhuket shopping in often associated with food.
-You will mostly notice this in night markets and shopping malls.
-It’s also a great way to escape the rain or even the heat as malls and bazaars often come with air conditioning.
+Phuket shopping plays a good part in a great holiday.
+It’s often more about entertainment and fun than real necessity, and you usually don’t even buy anything.
+Phuket has a lot to offer everyone, and shopping in Phuket is often associated with food.
+You will mostly notice this in any night markets and shopping malls.
+It’s also a great way to escape the rain or heat, as malls and bazaars often come with air conditioning.

 A few words about bargaining if this is our first trip to Thailand.
 It’s not black and white, but usually, you don’t bargain in convenience stores.
 You don’t negotiate in shopping malls except at souvenirs and electronic stalls.
 You’ll recognise instantly which are part of the mall or department store and which are rented to locals.
 You must bargain in night markets and street stalls as they will always start with a high price and expect you to counteroffer by 30 to 50%.
 Don’t be shy.

 Night markets and weekend markets are travellers’ favourite ways of shopping in Phuket.
 They are fun, colourful and unique.
 There are quite a few in Phuket, but 3 of the night markets in Phuket town are very popular: Chillva Market, Sunday Walking Street and Phuket Weekend Market.
 Night markets are usually more local than bazaars or street stalls, very creative, and often run by young people, and even locals like to shop there.
 Tuk Tuks and taxis will take you there and back quickly if you don’t have a bike.
 Remember that parking near night markets can be challenging if you drive a car.